ghostFaceKillah/CarND-Advanced-Lane-Lines/README.md

 straight lines.

 If I were to recommend where to go from here, I would to the following:
+  - fine tune or reimplement the stage of the project that takes binary mask and gives back the polynomial fit.
+Tune it more to handle curvy roads.
   - implement a number of (10-20 more?) relatively uncorrelated feature and combined features variations
   - based on the above features implement new lane annotators, working on